How Fan Campaigns Have Saved (and Almost Saved) Cancelled Shows

 Looking at the successes, a few patterns emerge:

 For every show saved, there are dozens more that fan campaigns couldn't rescue.
 That's why we believe every cancelled show deserves a proper ending — whether the network provides it or the fans do.
+See some of the best fan-written endings for cancelled shows.
 Browse our fan-written endings for the shows that left too soon.